zxypro1/OfflineLeetPractice/README.md

 2. **Describe Your Need**: Enter what type of problem you want
 3. **Generate Problem**: AI creates a complete problem with test cases and solutions
 4. **Practice Immediately**: Generated problem is auto-added to your library

+### Settings Configuration

+You can configure AI providers through the settings page, which is accessible in both desktop and web modes:

+1. **In Desktop Mode**: Access via the "Settings" button on the loading screen or through the application menu
+2. **In Web Mode**: Navigate to `/settings` path (e.g., http://localhost:3000/settings)

+The settings page allows you to configure all supported AI providers:
+- DeepSeek Cloud Service
+- OpenAI
+- Qwen (通义千问)
+- Claude
+- Ollama (Local)

+Configuration is saved to your user directory in desktop mode (`~/.offline-leet-practice/config.json`) or simulated in web mode.
+See [AI_PROVIDER_GUIDE.md](./AI_PROVIDER_GUIDE.md) for detailed instructions.

 #### Setting Up AI Features